 What you will learn

-- Energy Engineering education will be a stimulus for personal and professional growth to pursue advanced degrees in engineering or other fields.
+- Use their Energy Engineering education as a stimulus for personal and professional growth to pursue advanced degrees in engineering or other fields.

-- Communication and working effectively and ethically with people of diverse backgrounds.
+- Communicate with and work effectively and ethically with people of diverse backgrounds.

-- Independence and critical thinking skills to identify problems and develop effective solutions through creativity and the application of knowledge.
+- Be independent and critical thinkers who identify problems and develop effective solutions through creativity and the application of knowledge.